-• An endangered species is a type of threatened species according to the IUCN.
-On the other hand, a threatened species becomes endangered if the situation gets worse according to the US Federal Endangered Species Act of 1973 (Act).
+An endangered species is a type of threatened species according to the IUCN.
+On the other hand, a threatened species become endangered if the situation gets worse according to the US Federal Endangered Species Act of 1973 (Act).
 Thus, endangered species is one category, whereas threatened species is a collective term to refer three IUCN categories: Endangered, Critically Endangered, and Vulnerable.
 This is the difference between endangered species and threatened species.